The year was 1953 and Dwight D. Eisenhower was inaugurated as the 34th President of the US.

 Happy 64th birthday!
 You’ll be eligible for Medicare in a year.
 Now’s the time to get answers to your questions about Medicare coverage.

-Blue Cross and Blue Shield of North Carolina (Blue Cross NC) customers can visit the Countdown to Medicare page for reminders and suggestions for Medicare plans.
+Blue Cross and Blue Shield of North Carolina (Blue Cross NC) customers can sign up for our Medicare Birthday Club to receive monthly reminders, ti, s and suggestions for Medicare plans.

 That month flew by pretty quickly, didn’t it?
 Now you can start learning more about your enrollment period.